July 21, 2019

 The Chinese Garden is meant as a place to reflect.
 It is such a serene, peaceful and picturesque place.
 We sat for a while quietly on a bench, watching the fish in the pond.
 I think it would be difficult to go here and not feel relaxed and stress free, at least for a bit.
 It is such an unexpected thing to find in this concrete jungle that is Malta, an oasis from the outside world.
 I really liked it.

 I highly recommend a visit there.
 It is a nice way to pass a couple of hours.
 Pack a picnic, and enjoy the peace and quiet.
 I, however could not resist saying “Serenity now!” – a reference to Seinfeld.
-We’ll be back for sure to the Chinese Garden of Serenity.
 You can never have too much peace :o) !!!
-We had the place practically to ourselves.
-It was so nice and quiet.
-Malta is a very noisy place, with so much constant construction.
-This place being outside the center and definitely only locals residing there, was oh so quiet :-).
+Since there are usually very few visitors, you will practically have the whole place to yourself.
+It is serene! as intended.

 Related Reading: San Anton Gardens